-This piece was most recently updated on March 22, 2019.
+This piece was most recently updated December 2022.

 As anyone who has lived here for any length of time can tell you, New York demands your deference and usually does so at the most inopportune times.
 Most of us agree that being able to access delicious food, quickly and (sometimes) cheaply, is a convenience that we deserve.